We have listed some of the most frequently asked questions raised by prospective buyers prior to bidding for a property at Auction

 How do I buy a property after the auction?

 If you are looking to purchase after the auction, you will still be purchasing the property under standard auction terms and conditions.
 We advise that you have read and understood the contents of the legal pack and that you have viewed the property before submitting your offer.
 Once you have submitted your offer, and it has been accepted, then you will need to pay the 10% non-refundable deposit and exchange in the exact same way you would as if you were at the auction.

-What the costs I have to pay to the auction house?
+What are the costs I have to pay to the auction house?

-Yes, there is a buyer’s fee which is a fixed fee of £650 plus vat (£780 Inc. vat) and some of the properties may be subject a buyer’s premium of £750 plus vat (£900 Inc. vat).
+Yes, there is a buyer’s fee which is a fixed fee of £1000 plus vat and some of the properties may be subject a buyer’s premium.
 If there is a buyer’s premium this will be disclosed in the addendum prior to the auction.

 Can there be any additional fees?

 Yes, sometimes there are additional fees.
 These can normally be found in the Contract/Special Conditions of Sale.
 They can be for any number of things including but not limited to; the cost of searches, an apportionment of cost (legal a/or selling costs) as well as any fines for delays in completion and the serving of any notices.

 Get the latest lot details along with new blog posts, straight to your inbox